|

 provides a valuable research resource of the Pioneers of this Colony.

+Many wonderful people have helped with this project.
 In every case I have compared the information sent to me with the Primary or Secondary sources.
+Almost every transcriber has been acknowledged, though some have wished to remain anonymous.

 REFERENCES: